 Following the recommendation of the Audit Committee, we were appointed by the Board of Directors on 19 January 2023 to audit the financial statements for the year ended 30 September 2023 and subsequent financial periods.
-The period of total uninterrupted engagement is one year, covering the year ended 30 September 2023.
-We are independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
+The period of total uninterrupted engagement including retenders and reappointments is two years, covering the years ended 30 September 2023 to 30 September 2024.
+We remain independent of the Company in accordance with the ethical requirements that are relevant to our audit of the financial statements in the UK, including the FRC's Ethical Standard as applied to listed public interest entities, and we have fulfilled our other ethical responsibilities in accordance with these requirements.
 The non-audit services prohibited by that standard were not provided to the Company.